layer6ai-labs/BNPO/visualization/visualization.md

 Options visualization
 =====================

 Learned options are not always easily interpretable by humans.
-We did find some options in the following environments to have clear roles, that we try to show through this visualization.
+We did find that some options in the following environments seem to have clear roles.

 ## Montezuma's Revenge